mutchinick/ai-workflow-architect/README.md

 npm run destroy
 ```

 Once deployed, the stack automatically writes the required API URLs into the `.env` files, so the UI will connect out of the box.

-Open [http://localhost:3000](http://localhost:3000) and start exploring your workflow
+> Now you can open [http://localhost:3000](http://localhost:3000) and start exploring your workflow

 ---